gaetankamdje-wabo/miCCI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/version-0.4.3-green)](DESCRIPTION)

-> **In plain language**: German hospitals routinely strip diagnosis codes down to three characters due to data privacy reasons (applying for example k-anonymity, l-diversity, etc.), before sharing data for research.
+> **Rationale**: German hospitals routinely strip diagnosis codes down to three characters due to data privacy reasons (applying for example k-anonymity, l-diversity, etc.), before sharing data for research.
 That truncation makes it impossible to calculate the Charlson Comorbidity Index (CCI) accurately. miCCI provides approaches for fixing that.
 It offers six computational methods: from a simple rule-based estimate to a machine learning model- each producing a CCI score from those shortened codes with well-characterized accuracy.

 ---